Little Pie Company: Theater of Baking, 40 Years in the Making

 The Little Pie Sampler offers four handcrafted mini pies — each featuring fresh, organic ingredients and our signature flaky crust.
 The perfect way to sample (and share) a little of everything.

-While many customers still visit the bakery for the full in-store experience—watching bakers at work through picture windows and savoring a fresh slice—Little Pie Company also makes it easy to share that experience far beyond its doors.
+While many customers still visit the bakery for the full in-store experience—watching bakers at work through the picture windows and savoring a fresh slice—Little Pie Company also makes it easy to share that experience far beyond its doors.

 “Thank you to everyone who made this American dream come true—especially the Little Pie Company family.
 I couldn’t have done it without you.”